pierky/arouteserver/docs/LIVETESTS.rst

       class SkeletonScenario_BIRDIPv4(SkeletonScenario):

-          # Leave this to True in order to allow nose to use this class
+          # Leave this to True in order to allow pytest to use this class
           # to run tests.
           __test__ = True